Presenter: Kimberly Sanzo, MS, CCC-SLP

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

-"The topic of specific impacts trauma had on language skills was good."
+"I liked learning the specific impacts trauma had on language skills."
 L.S.
 (Sept.
 2022)

 "Well paced, informative, well researched.
 Learning ways to support neglected clients."
 E.B.
 (July 2022)

 "I liked the comprehensiveness of the course in the one-hour time span.
 And learning areas of language development to observe to help a child who may have experienced maltreatment."
 H.W.
 (July 2022)

 "Good pace and the information was presented clearly.
 It was beneficial learning how early intervention can help these students as well as the areas of language primarily affected."
 K.C.
 (May 2022)